 These cells – known as immune cells – move through the skull’s bone marrow to the lining of the brain in a previously unknown direct route, according to a study published last month.
 It was funded in part by the National Institutes of Health and published in Nature Neuroscience.

-The Scientist, commenting on the study, noted: “Immune cells travel through these passageways to get to the injured tissue quickly.”
+The Scientist commented on the study, noting that “Immune cells travel through these passageways to get to the injured tissue quickly.”
 The discovery may play a key role in helping scientists understand how inflammation spurs recovery, and additional brain function.

 Neurological disorders, which have been described as posing an ever increasing threat to public health, is becoming a major focus in Traditional Chinese Medicine, which can provide new strategies for therapy.

 These disorders and diseases include “ischemic brain injury, Alzheimer’s disease, Parkinson’s disease, and spinal cord injury, which are induced by impairment or specific degeneration of different types of neurons in central nervous system,” according to separate research in BioMed Research International.

 Applying to TCM, a process known as “molecular imaging” – described as a promising technology – is used to assess disease states, it said.

 That research and the latest discovery about how the immune cells work through the tunnels from the skull to the brain reflect how Western and Eastern medicine researchers are finding ways to combat neurological diseases.

 “We believe that a combination of TCM and modern molecular imaging techniques will initiate new approaches for neurological diseases treatment,” said the study.

 Bone marrow, the tissue that appears spongy inside our bones, produces red blood cells and the immune cells that fight off injuries, injuries and allergic reactions.
 The most numerous of these immune cells is known as neutrophils, and they patrol for problems by circulating in the bloodstream, according to the National Institute of Allergy and Infectious Diseases.